 Fast forward to July 2022, and we now have 20+ people at Monterail using the application regularly or on an on-demand basis every month.
 Our team members can not only speak to experienced therapists and psychologists, but can also contact professional coaches that will help them go through any career-related challenges, avoid burnout, and define what motivates them at work.

 After 1.5 years of consistent use of the HearMe app, we’ve found that it helped the team members at Monterail reduce the stigma around mental health and talk about the issues they face at work and at home more openly.
 After all, even if you’re afraid to say out loud that you need to take a 1-hour break to have a therapy session, it’s much easier to say that you’ve booked a HearMe app slot.
 The Monterailians also exchange their thoughts about the services and the specialists to help others find the help they need, whatever their challenges may be.

 Mental health care is also an important benefit for us from the recruitment point of view.
 So far, our candidates’ reactions have been very positive when they hear from our People team members that we offer such support.
 We hope that it will also encourage them to ask about it when talking to other employers and that more companies will start introducing mental health programs that support employees as they blend professional and life activities.

 With the rising level of anxiety and burnout among modern employees, we want to make sure that Monterail is a supportive and inclusive workplace where you can openly talk about your mental health struggles and get help from your colleagues and professional therapists.
-We strongly believe that this approach will help us on our way to longevity and in retaining team members in the long run and as their workplace expectations change.
+We strongly believe this approach will help us on our way to longevity and retaining team members in the long run and as their workplace expectations change.